FurkanTheHuman/celery-example/README.md

 Now run the `producer.py` with `python3 producer.py`
 In this file we send tasks that calculates fibonacci numbers recursively, which is a very slow way to calculate it.
 In the celery console, you can see that tasks distributed to different workers.
-This distribution happens via rabbitmq.
+This distribution happens via redis.

-Even though this project works on a singular machine, once you create a rabbitmq and a redis service accesible from different machines, just update the urls for them and everything is same.
+Even though this project works on a singular machine, once you create a redis service accesible from different machines, just update the urls for them and everything is same.

 ## Note
 I added yaml files for deployment to kubernetes however other way should still work.
 Will update after I fix some details.